KyleDini/data_projects/README.md

 # Hi!
+My name is Kyle Din and welcome to my Data Projects Repository!
+My email is KyleJDini@gmail.com, please feel free to reach out to me there if you have any questions, comments, or just want to chat!
-Welcome to my Data Projects Repository!
-I have added some of the projects that I have completed while learning to become a data engineer here.
+## I have added some of the projects that I have completed while learning to become a data engineer here.
 ## Most of these projects are done in python.
 ## The data analysis projects folder has completed data analysis projects that showcase crucial data anaylsis skills.
 ## The SQL Showcase folder has one SQL project that I have worked on, as well as some notes and examples of core SQL concepts.